Electronics Manufacturing

 Issues caused by low or fluctuating relative humidity

-• In an environment with too little humidity the potential of electrostatic discharge (ESD) increases which can damage product and harm staff.
+- In an environment with too little humidity, the potential of electrostatic discharge (ESD) increases, which can damage products and harm staff.

 Unhealthy environment for staff

-• Humidity affects the health and well-being of staff.
-High humidity creates an uncomfortable environment while a dry environment is created within low humidity which increases static electricity.
+- Humidity affects the health and well-being of staff.
+High humidity creates an uncomfortable environment, while low humidity creates a dry environment that increases static electricity.

 Resources